 CIVITAVECCHIA-ROME BY BUS

-Civitavecchia is connected to Rome by bus as well, through the public transport agency COTRAL.
+Civitavecchia is connected to Rome by the buses of the public transport agency COTRAL.

 CIVITAVECCHIA ROMA BY CAR